 Fifty years ago, President Kennedy chose the Moon.
 Today our students can also choose a trip or even a career in space.
 This show is filled with real adventures on the completed International Space Station and the Moon.
-Human spaceflight after the Space Shuttle is very exciting, engaging, and real.
-Best for all grades.
+Human spaceflight after the Space Shuttle is very exciting, engaging and real.

 Dynamic Earth explores concepts and terms essential to understanding the climate and fills in major gaps in the public’s understanding of climate change.
 In doing so, it enables audiences to gain perspective on one of the most important issues of our time: the question of how to balance the energy and resource needs of our populations with the need to safeguard Earth’s great life support system, the global climate.

 Time travel surrounds you—from the biological clock in your brain to the history of life on Earth, the lives of stars, the time scale of the Big Bang, and the distortion of time by gravity.
 David Tennant, the 10th doctor in the Doctor Who series, is your guide through all of time.

 From the arcs of shimmering auroras to the arches of glowing gas on the Sun, the artist is magnetism.
 This familiar force is in refrigerator magnets, compasses and even the brains of sharks.
 Magnetism is the invisible force that directs the flow of matter in the cosmos and creates a magnetic cocoon protecting life from the sun’s deadly radiation.
 Students of all ages can learn much more about magnetism’s role in their classroom experiments and in the workings of the universe.